Frequently Asked Questions (FAQs) About the Psychological Clinical Science Accreditation System (PCSAS) and Psychological Clinical Science

 - Recognized at the National Institutes of Health (NIH), with the Director of the National Institute of Mental Health (NIMH) stating, “At NIMH, we thought of PCSAS at the cutting edge of where training should be in clinical psychological science, and as the model for how rigorous accreditation might have an influence even beyond psychology.”

-- Endorsed by many psychological and mental health organizations, including the Association for Psychological Science, the Academy of Psychological Clinical Science, the Association for Behavioral and Cognitive Therapies, the Society for a Science of Clinical Psychology and the Society for Research in Psychopathology; and most recently the Boards of Directors for the Councils of both Graduate Departments of Psychology and University Directors of Clinical Psychology on issues of PCSAS and internship placements.
+- Endorsed by many psychological and mental health organizations including: the Association for Psychological Science; the Academy of Psychological Clinical Science; the Association for Behavioral and Cognitive Therapies; the Society for a Science of Clinical Psychology; the Society for Research in Psychopathology; and most recently the Boards of Directors for the Councils of both Graduate Departments of Psychology and University Directors of Clinical Psychology on issues of PCSAS and internship placements.

 - Recognized in the laws and regulations in a number of states, with New York being the most recent.
 More states are pending as evidence increasingly demonstrates that PCSAS programs exceed state eligibility requirements for graduates seeking to be licensed psychologists.